freeipa/freeipa/doc/designs/subordinate-ids.md

 plug-in.
 The DNA plug-in is responsible for safely assigning unique numeric ids across all replicas.

-Currently the DNA plug-in only supports a step size of ``1``.
-A new option ``dnaStepAttr`` (name is tentative) will tell the DNA plug-in to use the value of entry attributes as step size.
+A new option ``dnaInterval`` will tell the DNA plug-in to use the value of entry attributes as interval size.

 ## IPA plugins and commands